The Atari 65XEM Personal Computer System. This unreleased

 singer, then on the fly was instructed to perform the same opera in a Male

-The AMY chip and technologies were sold to a Millwaukee based audio design
+AMY chip and technologies wound up in the hands of a Milwaukee based audio design

 house called Sight & Sound.
 The company was